Factorizations of Rational Matrix Functions with Application to Discrete Isomonodromic Transformations and Difference Painlev\'e Equations: Isomonodromic Transformations and dPV

 \section{Isomonodromic Transformations and dPV}

 In \cite{AriBor:2006:MSDDPE}, Arinkin and Borodin showed that for rank-two matrices isomonodromic transformations above, when written in a special coordinate system, are given by the difference Painlev\'e equations.
 In this section, choosing the dPV case as an example, we show that these equations appear explicitly as relations between the residues of $\mathbf{L}^{\pm1}(z)$ and $\tilde{\mathbf{L}}^{\pm1}(z)$.
+Similar computation for the $q$-PVI case was done earlier by Jimbo and Sakai, \cite{JimSak:1996:AQOTSPE}.